tzcnt/TooManyCooks/README.md

 ```

 ### Building
 TooManyCooks is a header-only library.
-Adding it to your project is simple:
+You only need to add `/include` to your include path.
-1. Download the library and add `/include` to your include path.
+Adding `#include tmc/all_headers.hpp` gives access to the entire library, or you can choose specific headers that you need.

-2. Add `#define TMC_IMPL` and `#include "tmc/all_headers.hpp"` to exactly one file in your project.
+It also offers the option to create a [standalone compilation file](https://github.com/tzcnt/tmc-examples/blob/main/examples/standalone_compilation.cpp) to reduce redundant compilation times.

 For a minimal project template, see [tmc-hello-world](https://github.com/tzcnt/tmc-hello-world).

 ### Configuration
 TooManyCooks will work out of the box as a header-only library without any configuration.
-However, some performance tuning options are available.
+However, some configuration options are available.
 See the documentation section [Build-Time Options](https://fleetcode.com/oss/tmc/docs/latest/build_flags.html) for more info.

 ### Roadmap
 See the [issues tagged "enhancement"](https://github.com/tzcnt/TooManyCooks/issues?q=is%3Aissue%20state%3Aopen%20label%3Aenhancement) for future planned work.
 Please leave a :thumbsup: on any issues that are important to you.
 I will use this as a way to gauge community interest on what should be developed next.